gregoriomarchesini/Magnetometer-calibration/README.md

 # NLLS Calibration
-The NLLS calibration is accomplished using a non linear model describing the offset in the norm square between a given model function *f* and the real refernce magnetic field intensity H^2.
+The NLLS calibration is accomplished using a nonlinear model describing the offset in the norm square between a given model function *f* and the real refernce magnetic field intensity H^2.
 The problem consist in finding the solution to

 min(S) = min(sum(H^2-f<sub>i</sub>(H_<sub>x</sub>,<sub>y</sub>,H<sub>z</sub>,beta)^2)) for i=1,2,3 ..
 N